Usage and Automation

 Note that to use the 'handle_push_trigger' feature, you need to give the gitlab webhook also the "Push events" scope.

-BitBucket App
+BitBucket App¶

 Similar to GitHub app, when running Qodo Merge from BitBucket App, the default configuration file from a pre-built docker will be initially loaded.

-By uploading a local .pr_agent.toml file to the root of the repo's main branch, you can edit and customize any configuration parameter.
-Note that you need to upload .pr_agent.toml prior to creating a PR, in order for the configuration to take effect.
+file to the root of the repo's main branch, you can edit and customize any configuration parameter.
+Note that you need to upload .pr_agent.toml

-For example, if your local .pr_agent.toml file contains:
+For example, if your local .pr_agent.toml

-Each time you invoke a /review tool, it will use the extra instructions you set in the local configuration file.
+tool, it will use the extra instructions you set in the local configuration file.

-Note that among other limitations, BitBucket provides relatively low rate-limits for applications (up to 1000 requests per hour), and does not provide an API to track the actual rate-limit usage.
-If you experience lack of responses from Qodo Merge, you might want to set: bitbucket_app.avoid_full_files=true in your configuration file.
 This will prevent Qodo Merge from acquiring the full file content, and will only use the diff content.
 This will reduce the number of requests made to BitBucket, at the cost of small decrease in accuracy, as dynamic context will not be applicable.

-BitBucket Self-Hosted App automatic tools
+BitBucket Self-Hosted App automatic tools¶

-To control which commands will run automatically when a new PR is opened, you can set the pr_commands parameter in the configuration file: Specifically, set the following values:
+To control which commands will run automatically when a new PR is opened, you can set the pr_commands

 [bitbucket_app]